 Cape Town, or as the locals affectionately call her, the ‘Mother City’, is a port city on South Africa’s southwest coast and the capital of the Western Cape province.
-Situated on a peninsula beneath the Table Mountain, Cape Town is an incredibly unique and beautiful coming-together of culture and nature.
+Situated on a peninsula beneath Table Mountain, Cape Town is an incredibly unique and beautiful coming together of culture and nature.

-Whether you’re riding the cable car to the top of Table Mountain to take in the beautiful views of the bustling city and showstopping national park, taking a boat ride to Robben Island – notorious former prison and UNESCO World Heritage Site, or exploring the 52,800 sq-kms of natural beauty at the Kirstenbosch National Botanical Garden, Cape Town is guaranteed to provide you with an experience you will never forget.
+Whether you’re riding the cable car to the top of Table Mountain to take in the beautiful views of the bustling city and showstopping national park, taking a boat cruise to Robben Island, the notorious former prison which is now a UNESCO World Heritage Site, or exploring the 588 hectares of natural beauty at the Kirstenbosch National Botanical Garden, Cape Town is guaranteed to provide you with an experience you will never forget.